 Who doesn’t like a bit of a challenge?
-While it’s always rewarding to take on new marketing endeavors, certain businesses feel the heat more than others.
+While it’s always rewarding to take on new marketing endeavors, certain businesses, like franchises, feel the heat more than others.

 Whether you’re a food and beverage franchise, a multi-location dealership, a national real estate group, an enterprise bank, or anything in between, you know that managing marketing efforts across the board can sometimes feel like an uphill battle.

-In this guide, we’ll help you address common marketing speedbumps your franchise or multi-location business encounters by covering:
+In this guide, we’ll help you address common franchise marketing speedbumps multi-location business encounters by covering:

-By the end of this post, you’ll have a list of 10 problem-solving ideas for all your franchise marketing needs along with three checklists for branding, planning, and reporting.
+By the end of this post, you’ll have a list of 10 ideas for all your franchise marketing needs.
 Plus, you’ll have an overall clearer picture of how to manage locations, channels, and partners all under the same marketing umbrella.

 Managing your franchise marketing can be a juggling act.
 As the classic saying goes “no pain, no gain!”
 Let’s dive right into how you can turn 10 major franchise marketing pains into marketing gains: